Rendang Daging Iris

 5. 05

-Over the final 15 to 20 minutes, the liquid will evaporate entirely and the coconut fat will break.
-Stir continuously as the beef literally fries in this rich, spiced oil, turning a beautiful mahogany.
-Remove from the heat once the meat is highly tender and coated in the dry, oily spice mixture.
+Simmer for 1 to 1 1/4 hours, stirring occasionally.
+As the water evaporates, the sauce will thicken into a rich brown gravy.
+During the final 15 to 20 minutes, the liquid will completely evaporate and the clear coconut fat will separate from the solids.
+Stir continuously as the meat fries gently in this spiced oil, turning a caramelized mahogany.
+Once the beef falls apart at the press of a fork and is coated in a dark, dry, oily spice mixture, remove from heat.

 Notes

-Like all great stews, rendang tastes exponentially better the next day after the complex spices have had time to fully permeate the meat.
-Serve it warm, not piping hot, with steamed jasmine rice.
+Like all great stews, this dish tastes exponentially better the next day after the complex spices have fully permeated the meat.
+Serve warm, rather than piping hot, alongside steamed jasmine rice.

 From Cook Indonesian in America.